chalin/code_excerpt_updater/README.md

 ```
 Usage: code_excerpt_updater [OPTIONS] file_or_directory...

--p, --fragment-dir-path               Path to the directory containing code fragment files
+-p, --fragment-dir-path               Path to directory containing code fragment files
                                       (defaults to "", that is, the current working directory)

 -h, --help                            Show command help
 -i, --indentation                     Default number of spaces to use as indentation for code inside code blocks
                                       (defaults to "0")

+-q, --src-dir-path                    Path to directory containing code used in diffs
+                                      (defaults to "", that is, the current working directory)

 -w, --write-in-place                  Write updates to files in-place
     --[no-]escape-ng-interpolation    Escape Angular interpolation syntax {{...}} as {!{...}!}